Monlo/Monlo/README.md

 ## Hola Welt 👋 🌍

-👩🏽‍💻 I'm a Mexican economist and Data Science learner.
+I'm a Mexican economist and Data Science learner 👩🏽‍💻

-👩🏽‍🎓 I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School and I'm a Data for Good Scholarship holder.
+I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School and I'm a Data for Good Scholarship holder 👩🏽‍🎓

 🔍 I have over six years of professional experience in data-driven research and policy analysis.
 Currently I'm a Student Assistant at the Weizenbaum Institut in the research group Digital Economy, Internet Ecosystem & Internet Policy.